Combodo/iTop/readme.txt

 #441 /doc redirects to Apache documentation!
 Directory renamed into "/documentation"

 Other bug fixes not listed in Trac:
+Patch to add the support of indexOf for IE8.
 Do not perform time consuming computations for building the menus if there are too many objects in a list (limit is configurable).
 Portal fixes (relative URLs and parameter validation)...
 Restore the previous URLMaker in case the sending of a notification is not the last action of a page... (e.g. if the page displays the details of an object after sending the notifications...)